dhenry314/school-search-demo/README.md

 2. npm start
 3. Go to http://localhost:8080

+NOTE: To run the app in the background as a deamon, you can use pm2 (see https://www.npmjs.com/package/pm2) -- npm install -g pm2
+-- pm2 start npm --start

 ### Usage

 1. Type a school name in the search box at the top of the page